dwayne/elm-calculator-tutorial/src/application-logic/README.md

 #### Why `Lib`?

-It's a personal preference of mine to place modules in `Lib` that I feel are general enough to one day deserve there own library or at least be reused in other projects.
+It's a personal preference of mine to place modules in `Lib` that I feel are general enough to one day deserve their own library or at least be reused in other projects.
 By placing them in `Lib` it's easier for me to identify these reusable modules when I'm scanning through my projects.

 ### The Tricky Bits